spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 .. image:: img/pass_input_txt_dc_properties.png
    :align: center

-At the far bottom right you will find a button.
-Press it to open the Data Connection's directory in your file explorer.
-It should be an empty folder at the moment.

-Now use whatever mechanism is available in your system to create a new file called 'input.txt' in this folder.
+Right click anywhere within the *Data* box and select **New file...** from the context menu.
+When prompted to enter a name for the new file, type 'input.txt' and click **Ok**.

-Back to Spine Toolbox, you should see the newly created file in the *Data* list:
+Now you should see the newly created file in the *Data* list:

 .. image:: img/pass_input_txt_dc_properties_with_file.png
    :align: center

 Double click on this file to open it in your default text editor.
-Enter the following into the file's content:
+Then enter the following into the file's content:

 ``Hello again, World!``